Launch Vector Review: Should You Give Zac Richman $50,000 To Buy You A Business?

 This is non-negotiable.

-If you don’t have it, a large man with enough tattoos to where it looks like he doesn’t really care if he lives or dies will now escort you out.
+If you don’t have it, a large man with enough tattoos to suggest he doesn’t really care if he lives or dies will now escort you out.

 Now.
 For the one rich person who’s still here, scroll down to read about the risks and guarantees.